Cricket in the Netherlands: History

 The popularity of cricket in the Netherlands has also influenced the sport's development in former Dutch colonies, including current members of the Kingdom of the Netherlands.
 Suriname is an associate member of the ICC, and Sint Maarten is a member of the West Indies Cricket Board, which has full membership.

 In 2005 the Dutch team beat the UAE to finish fifth in the ICC Trophy, a slightly disappointing result but one which qualified them for the 2007 World Cup; they enjoyed full One Day International status from 1 January 2006 until the 2009 ICC Trophy.

-In 2001 finally saw the Netherlands win the ICC Trophy, beating Namibia in the final in Toronto.
+2001 finally saw the Netherlands win the ICC Trophy, beating Namibia in the final in Toronto.
 They thus qualified for the 2003 World Cup.
 They again failed to progress beyond the first round in the tournament, but recorded their first one-day international win over Namibia during the tournament.
 Feiko Kloppenburg (with 121) and Klaas-Jan van Noortwijk (134 not out) scored the first two One Day International centuries in the side's history.

 In the 2005 ICC Trophy, the Netherlands finished 5th, qualifying for the 2007 Cricket World Cup, and gaining one-day International status until the 2009 ICC World Cup Qualifier.
 Their first one-day international with this new status was scheduled to be against Kenya in March 2006; however this match was cancelled due to a Kenyan tour of Bangladesh.
 Instead their first ODI with this status (and their twelfth overall) came against Sri Lanka; this was their first ODI at home.
-However Sri Lanka won the two match series 2–0, with a record ODI score of 443–9.
+Sri Lanka won the two-match series 2–0, scoring a record ODI score of 443–9 in one of the two matches.

 The Dutch played their first Intercontinental Cup match of 2006 against Kenya in Nairobi in March.
 The game was drawn, but the Netherlands gained six points for a first innings lead.
 In August, the Netherlands competed in Division One of the European Championship.
 They beat Denmark and Italy, but lost to Scotland and their game against Ireland was rained off.
 They finished third in the tournament.